Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    > The PIT ISO, Helm charts/images, and bootstrap RPMs are now available in the extracted CSM tar.

 1. Install/upgrade the CSI RPM.

-   > **`IMPORTANT`** Before proceeding, refer to the "CSM Patch Assembly" section of the Shasta Install Guide
-   > to apply any needed patch content for CSM.
-It is critical to perform these steps to ensure that the correct
-   > CSM release artifacts are deployed.
-   >
-   > TODO Does this information in this IMPORTANT section need to be replaced with a link to [Update Product Stream](../update_product_stream/index.md) for how to get the latest CSM software release and apply any patches?
-   >
-   > **`WARNING`** Ensure that the `CSM_RELEASE` environment variable is set to the version of the patched CSM release tarball.
-   > Applying the "CSM Patch Assembly" procedure will result in a different CSM version when compared to
-   > the pre-patched CSM release tarball.

    ```bash
    pit:/var/www/ephemeral# rpm -Uvh $(ls -r ./${CSM_RELEASE}/rpm/cray/csm/sle-15sp2/x86_64/cray-site-init-*.x86_64.rpm | head -n 1)